 The suction cover is equipped with a pressure relief valve to provide additional safety for the pump and operator.
+Make sure the relief valve is set to 80 psi (551 kPa).

-DANGER
+A DANGER

 IT IS RECOMMENDED THAT THE PRESSURE RELIEF VALVE ASSEMBLY BE REPLACED AT EACH OVERHAUL, OR ANY TIME THE PUMP OVERHEATS AND ACTIVATES THE VALVE.
 PERIODICALLY, THE VALVE SHOULD BE REMOVED FOR INSPECTION AND CLEANING.
 FAILURE TO FOLLOW THESE INSTRUCTIONS COULD RESULT IN SERIOUS PERSONAL INJURY.